Submit a cover letter, resume, and unofficial college transcript to the ND PeopleSoft system.

-Applicants must successfully pass written tests designed to determine suitability for the position of NDHP trooper.
-These tests measure the primary skills critical to successfully learn and perform the duties of a trooper.
+Applicants must successfully pass written tests designed to determine suitability for a trooper position.
+These tests measure the primary skills critical to successfully learn and perform the job duties.

 Applicants who pass the written tests will be scheduled for a 30-minute oral interview within three days of the written tests.
-Individuals from out-of-state will be scheduled for the first interviews.
-The key to a successful interview is advance preparation.
-Learn about the job, gather and read written materials (brochures, job announcement, etc.), and talk to law enforcement officers and NDHP employees.
+Individuals from out of state will be scheduled first.
+The key to a successful interview is advanced preparation.
+Learn about the job, read written materials (brochures, job announcement, etc.), and talk to law enforcement officers and NDHP employees.

 Applicants must receive a favorable recommendation from the oral interview board to be considered further in the selection process.
-The purpose of the interview is to determine if the candidate possesses the qualifications and the right temperament and attitude for a NDHP trooper.
-Applicants must communicate effectively and are expected to demonstrate that ability, speaking with confidence in a clear and succinct manner.
-Another fraction of the candidate’s score is based upon an assessment of his/her personal appearance.
+The purpose of the interview is to determine if the candidate possesses the qualifications and the right temperament and attitude for an NDHP trooper.
+Applicants must communicate effectively and are expected to demonstrate that ability, speaking with confidence in a clear, concise manner.
+Another fraction of the candidate’s score is based up assessment of his/heron an personal appearance.

-At the end of the interview, applicants will have an opportunity to ask questions or add details that may help the panel determine the applicant’s interview score.
+At the end of the interview, applicants may ask questions or add details to help the panel determine the applicant’s interview score.

 Applicants will meet with a psychologist contracted by the NDHP.
 They must be given a favorable recommendation to continue in the selection process.
 A physical examination and drug screening will be administered by the department physician.
-All expenses for medical and psychological tests are paid by the NDHP.
+All medical and psychological test expenses are paid by the NDHP.
 Applicants are responsible for travel, lodging and meal expenses.